dwebprotocol/dweb-sdk/README.md

 const dwebtrie = require('dwebtrie')

-// Pass in hypercores from the SDK into other data structures
+// Pass in dDatabases from the SDK into other data structures
 // Check out what you can do with dwebtrie from there:
 // https://github.com/dwebprotocol/dwebtrie
 const trie = dwebtrie(null, {